JeovaniMartinez/Android-Utils/checklist.md

 - configuration > index and items descriptions
 - configuration > Getting Started
 - configuration > Log
+- configuration > Analytics (Until note: Some events have...
+Check and update events and event descriptions as utilities are checked)

 - older-docs> Older Docs